 But then the most peculiar thing happened.
 No, really.
 The most peculiar possible thing.
-Yang stepped out of the party, told us to leave, and remained in the room when it blew up, asking us to tell his wife he loves her.
+Yang stepped out of the party, told us to leave, and remained in the room for nearly half a minute when it blew up, asking us to tell his wife he loves her.
 And then the room exploded and he died.
 Oh.
 Oh, that’s just… just… what just happened?
 What did he just accomplish?
 Did he flying kick the consoles or focus punch the explosion to keep it from hurting us?
 No!
 No, no explanation was given at all, in any translation we’ve read, and they’ve translated this several times!
-It’s not explained in the SNES, the GBA, the DS or even in FF Record Keeper, which has done a surprisingly good job justifying plot holes in other games!
+It’s not explained in the SNES translation, the GBA, the completely rewritten DS, or even in FF Record Keeper, which has done a surprisingly good job justifying plot holes in other games!
 It can’t be explained, it’s death by plot hole!
 All we could come up with was that we had depressed him with our jokes about his magic defence!
 Why didn’t he leave the room?

 We were then at a loss of where to go.
 Our characters had obviously forgotten the Crystals, and it took some real walkthrough diving to figure out we had to walk the whole… way… back to the… very… bottom… floor.
 Cast Teleport!
 Almost out, Golbez (somehow intact again) burned a bridge while we were on it.
 Luckily (by which I mean “In a way that was completely contrived”), Cid managed to arrive with the airship to save us last second.
 How we fell from inside the tower to the outside is a different question.
 But one of the Red Wings’ ships was on our tail!
 So Cid had Cecil pilot the ship toward the volcano-hole we used to enter.
 Cid’s plan?
 Cid’s plan is to jump out of the ship carrying a bomb and set it off to close the hole behind them.
 It makes perfect sense!
 No, no you cannot just throw the bomb off the edge with a lit fuse.
 That would be stupid.
 Geeze.
 Oh, and he’s going to ask Rydia to call him “Uncle Cid” just before jumping to his suicide bombing doom, just so she can form an emotional connection, because every adult in this story is a horrible, horrible person and Rydia is going to need more therapy than this game is long.